 Plus, in many cases, demonstrating your knowledge is much more valuable than having a certificate with your name on it.

-Being able to use PowerPoint proficiently or groom a dog with care doesn’t require a qualification, for example.
+Being able to use Microsoft Office proficiently or grooming a dog with care doesn’t require a qualification, for example.
 Understanding how is enough.
 A course without a qualification will therefore equip you with everything you need for success.

 Unregulated courses can also help you in your career.